DoctorKhan/Manual-Override-Book/src/50_capstone/00_practices_for_liberation.md

 This is not about awakening your divine potential.
 This is about becoming a self-aware, self-programming biological machine.
 Liberation is not transcendence; it is gaining root access to your own operating system.

-#### The Corruption of Original Teachings
+#### The Corruption of Original Research

-**A crucial distinction must be made**: The original spiritual teachers were not the problem.
-The corruption lies in how their teachings have been systematically converted from dynamic wisdom into static rules.
+**A crucial distinction must be made**: The original consciousness researchers were not the problem.
+The corruption lies in how their discoveries have been systematically converted from dynamic techniques into static belief systems.

 **Buddha's Original Teaching**: "Don't believe anything I say.
 Test it for yourself."
 **The Corruption**: Buddhism becomes a religion with dogmas, hierarchies, and prescribed beliefs.